lxc/incus/doc/api-extensions.md

 * `incus_cluster_member_status` with one sample per possible status
 * `incus_cluster_member_role` with one sample per role held
 * `incus_cluster_member_group` with one sample per group the member belongs to

+## `instance_security_tags`

+Adds a new `security.tags` configuration key to instances, holding a comma-separated list of tags.
+The tags are exposed to the authorization backend, with OpenFGA maintaining a `security_tag` object for each tag along with a `tag` relation to every instance carrying it.